ThanasakH/Data-pipeline-Focused/README.md

 - `Recipes_pipeline(DAG)`: it manipulates the entire workflow.
 For instance, gathering data from sources, transforming data, and transfering data to the destination.

 **Destination**
-- `AWS S3 Bucket`: the S3 service will be stored the results in csv format via boto3 library.
+- `AWS S3 Bucket`: the S3 service will store the results in csv format via boto3 library.

 # Installation